Confite de Rhubarbe

 Part 2 - Method

-As Nigella mentions, this part may seem laborious, but it really isn’t.
+This part may seem laborious, but it really isn’t.
 Place the confiture pan on a small burner and begin heating on medium flame or low if using electric coil heat.
-Warm the rhubarb and sugar slowly, not allowing it to bubble or boil, for around 20 - 30 minutes.
+Warm the rhubarb and sugar slowly, not allowing it to bubble or boil, for around 20 minutes.
 It’s best not to cover it while simmering as often you might lose track and it could heat up too much.
 After it has slowly warmed, turn off the heat, cover, and set aside.
 That’s all for the first day.

 The next morning, put the pan back on the small burner and heat for 15 minutes.
 (Be sure to set a timer so that you don’t forget!)
 Then turn off the heat, cover, and leave to sit.
 A few hours later, turn it on again and cook it in the same way.
 Repeat, every few hours and then let rest again overnight.